-During 2021/22 with the emergence of the Omicron variant of COVID-19 staff have continued to predominantly work from home, although increasingly staff have come into the office during the early part of 2022.
+During 2021/22 with the emergence of the Omicron variant of COVID-19 staff continued to predominantly work from home.
+During the period 1st April-30th June 2022 staff have increasingly come into the office.

 The CCG has ensured that as part of its staff engagement process we use the technology available to us to reach many more staff in more flexible ways such as, organising meetings using MS Teams and recording those meetings and uploading them to the intranet to be viewed at a time convenient to staff.